North American Man/Boy Love Association: History

-Events such as Anita Bryant's 1977 "Save Our Children" campaign and a police raid of a Toronto-area newspaper, The Body Politic, for publishing "Men Loving Boys Loving Men" set the stage for the founding of NAMBLA.
+Events such as Anita Bryant's 1977 "Save Our Children" campaign and a police raid of a Toronto-area newspaper, The Body Politic, for publishing an article by Gerald Hannon sympathetic to "boy-love" set the stage for the founding of NAMBLA.

 In December 1977, police raided a house in the Boston suburb Revere.
 Twenty-four men were arrested and indicted on over 100 felony counts of the statutory rape of boys aged eight to fifteen.
 Suffolk County district attorney Garrett H. Byrne found the men had used drugs and video games to lure the boys into a house, where they photographed them as they engaged in sexual activity.
 The men were members of a "sex ring"; Byrne said the arrest was "the tip of the iceberg".
 Commenting on this issue, Boston magazine described NAMBLA as "the most despised group of men in America", which was "founded mostly by eccentric, boy-loving leftists".
 The "Boston-Boise Committee", a gay rights organization, was formed in response to these events (which they termed the "Boston witch-hunt"), allegedly in order to promote solidarity amongst gay men, saying in an official leaflet that: "The closet is weak.
 There is strength in unity and openness."
 NAMBLA's founding was inspired by this organization.
-It was co-founded by historian David Thorstad.
+It was co-founded by gay-rights activist and socialist David Thorstad.

 In 1982, a NAMBLA member was falsely linked to the disappearance of Etan Patz.
 Although the accusation was groundless, the negative publicity was disastrous to the organization.
 NAMBLA published a book A Witchhunt Foiled: The FBI vs. NAMBLA, which documented these events.
 In testimony before the United States Senate, NAMBLA was exonerated from criminal activities; it said, "It is the pedophile with no organized affiliations who is the real threat to children".

 Mike Echols, the author of I Know My First Name Is Steven, infiltrated NAMBLA and recorded his observations in his book, which was published in 1991.
 Echols published the names, addresses and telephone numbers of eighty suspected NAMBLA members on his website, which led to death threats being made to people who were not members of the organization.

 Onell R. Soto, a San Diego Union-Tribune writer, wrote in February 2005, "Law enforcement officials and mental health professionals say that while NAMBLA's membership numbers are small, the group has a dangerous ripple effect through the Internet by sanctioning the behavior of those who would abuse children".